The Dionysia – Festivals of Dionysus – God of Wine and Ecstasy

-The Greek Orthodox Church rather try to play down the goings on of Greek Carnival, all this bawdiness is not seemly.
+With the arrival of Christianity, The Greek Orthodox Church, tried to play down these now pagan celebrations, all this bawdiness is not seemly.

-The heathens may have allowed themselves to become Christians but no way were they about to give up their festivities.
+However, the heathens may have allowed themselves to become Christians but no way were they about to give up their festivities!

 The priests of the day, unable to persuade the newly-converted to forego their jollies, simply changed the name and dedicated the celebration to some other Christian occasion.

-This is how the “The Dionysia”, became “Apokries” (meaning, without meat), getting ready for the 40 days of Lent
+This then, is how the “The Dionysia”, became “Apokries” (meaning, without meat), getting ready for the 40 days of Lent.

-“The Dionysia”, also known as “The Great Dionysia”, “The Dionysia Mysteries” or “City Dionysia” were festivals dating back to the fifth century BC, dedicated to Dionysus (Latin-Bacchus), God of wine, theater, fertility and ecstasy.
+“The Dionysia”, also known as “The Great Dionysia”, “The Dionysia Mysteries” or “City Dionysia” were festivals dating back to the fifth century BC, dedicated to Dionysus, God of wine, theater, fertility and ecstasy.

-The festival, also known as a Bacchanal; crazy parties with drunken revelry, sexual experimentation and wild music, dedicated to Bacchus, the Roman name for the Greek God of wine, Dionysus, were celebrated in southern Italy, where they most likely arrived in around 200 BC, via the Greek colonies of southern Italy.
+The festivals, also known as a Bacchanal; crazy parties with drunken revelry, sexual experimentation and wild music, were also celebrated in southern Italy, where they most likely arrived in around 200 BC, via the Greek colonies of Italy, here they were dedicated to Bacchus, the Roman name for Dionysus.

 Thousands of people made their way to the big city for the event, literally “Let it all hang out” days of wine, women and song.